DavidGomez-dev/salescoachlanding/_posts/2023-01-01-setup-guide.md

 <p class="text-center"><img src="../../assets/images/guide5n5.png" alt="Permissions" class="my-3 border border-3 border-primary rounded rounded-3"></p>

-Click the **X** at the top of the right panel to close it.
-Then, in the upper-right corner, click **Save and exit**.
+Click the <strong>X</strong> at the top of the right panel to close it.
+Then, in the upper-right corner, click <strong>Save and exit</strong>.
 The SAILES Coach card should now be visible on the selected record.

 Repeat these steps for each record type—Deals, Contacts, and Companies—as needed.
 Super Admins or users with appropriate permissions may need to perform this setup for all relevant record types.